What does a board of trustees do?

 After the election

-You need to complete Appendix 1 - Candidates and Elections Results as soon as possible after an election.
-Note: you must be logged in as a returning officer to access this form, and it is assessed under the Returning Officers menu.
-This online form replaces Appendices A-E used in previous elections.
+Note: You must be logged in as a returning officer to access this form, and it is accessed under the Returning Officers menu.

-You should also complete an Appendix 2 - Change in Membership of Board of Trustees (previously called Appendix F).
-This online form is to be completed for every new trustee that takes office following any parent, staff or student election; any parent, staff or student by-election, any selection to a casual vacancy of a parent trustee, any co-option, and when there is a change in principal or chair.
-Note: the form does not have to be completed for re-elected trustees, unless their status has changed e.g. a trustee becomes Chair, or a Chair reverts to being a trustee.
+Note: It is the board's responsibility to ensure this online form is completed by every new trustee that takes office following any parent, staff or student election; any parent, staff or student by-election, any selection to a casual vacancy of a parent trustee, any co-option, and when there is a change in principal or chair.
+The form does not have to be completed by re-elected trustees, unless their status has changed e.g. a trustee becomes Chair, or a Chair reverts to being a trustee.

 Returning officers need to register to gain access to certain information on the returning officers’ web pages and to update school election information.